carotene/carotene-docs/manual/security.rst

 Authentication
 ~~~~~~~~~~~~~~

 Authenticating a user in Carotene serves two purposes.
-First, once authenticated the verified user_id of the user will be attached to every message that the user publishes, making it possible for other users and the backend to know who is the origin of the messages.
-Second, once authenticated this information will be used during authorization to subscribe or publish to private channels, as we will see in the authorization section.
+First, once authenticated, the verified user_id of the user will be attached to every message that the user publishes, making it possible for other users and the backend to know who is the origin of the messages.
+Second, once authenticated, this information will be used during authorization to subscribe or publish to private channels, as we will see in the authorization section.

 To authenticate, from client side Javascript you call the function ``authenticate``: